2016 Tamarama, NSW

 At the Bondi end of Sydney’s Coastal Walk, as the narrow track bends into the curving headlands, the grassy expanse of Marks Park and a coastal panorama from Bondi to Maroubra Beach unfolds at the top of the hill.
 This majestic stage has long been home to a bunkered barnacle of a public toilet, unarguably necessary as it was ugly.
-Being too functional to demolish and start again, the task was to recycle the existing building and transform it into a building worthy of its spectacular location.
+Too functional to demolish and start again, the task was to recycle the existing building and transform it into a building worthy of its spectacular location.

 A deep veranda was added to the south-west face of the building to provide shelter from the oppressive afternoon sun and driving southerly rains, and to heighten the users’ awareness of place.
 The veranda – an intimately scaled space elevated from the surrounding park – allows universal access to the amenities and hosts precast concrete communal wash troughs.
 The rhythm of the timber posts from the veranda frames stunning views towards Tamarama surf break and the Waverley Cemetery.

 The female and male amenities spaces were gutted, rationalised and re-planned to double the facility capacity.
 Robust materials of terrazzo and ceramic were chosen to remain beautiful with constant use and in the harshness of the elements.
 Judicious cuts into the original fabric inundate interior spaces with natural light and air.
-Natural light amplifies the warm hues of the shell pink ceiling.
+Natural light amplifies the warm hues of the shell-pink ceiling.

 Sam Crawford, Imogene Tudor, Ken Warr, Ben Chan, Antonia Frey, Madeleine Rowe, Matthew Bolton, Chelsea Harper

-with Sonia van de Haar, Lymsmith
+with Sonia van de Haar, Lymesmith

 Project Manager – Complete Urban